ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @txnId, no, The ID of the transaction to which this processing step belongs.
-Can be omitted if a transaction is not needed but in this case the ``handler`` attribute must be defined.
-    @id, no, The ID for the step.
-This is also the name of a ``map`` variable in the session context in which output will be stored.
     @desc, no, A description for this step to display to the user (meaningful if ``hidden`` is "false") and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @handler, no, A string value or variable reference identifying the processing handler for this step (see :ref:`handlers-implementation`).
 This is omitted in favour of the ``txnId`` in case a transaction is referenced.
-    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
-See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "true").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
+    @id, no, The ID for the step.
+This is also the name of a ``map`` variable in the session context in which output will be stored.
     @input, no, An alternative to input elements to provide a single input when the processing handler expects a single input or (if multiple) a single mandatory input.
 See also :ref:`tdl-step-process__simplified`.
+    @invert, no, A boolean flag determining whether the step's result should be inverted (default is "false").
+Setting to "true" will expect a processing failure to complete the step as a success.
+    @level, no, The severity level to be considered when this step fails.
+Can be set to ``ERROR`` (the default) or ``WARNING``, or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
+See :ref:`tdl-steps-common-level` for further details.
     @operation, no, An alternative to the operation element providing the operation to carry out by the processing handler.
 See also :ref:`tdl-step-process__simplified`.
     @output, no, The name to use for the session context variable to store the processing output as an alternative to using the ``id``.
+See also :ref:`tdl-step-process__simplified`.
+    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
+See also :ref:`tdl-steps-common-stoponerror`.
-See also :ref:`tdl-step-process__simplified`. documentation, no, Rich text content that provides further information on the current step (meaningful if ``hidden`` is "false"). property, no, Zero or more elements to provide configuration regarding the setup of the processing handler call that are not passed to the handler.
-Each ``property`` element has a ``name`` attribute and a text content or variable reference as value. operation, no, An optional ``string`` to identify an operation the handler is expected to perform. input, no, Zero or more elements for the input parameters to the processing step.
-See :ref:`handlers-inputs-outputs` for details.
+    @txnId, no, The ID of the transaction to which this processing step belongs.
+Can be omitted if a transaction is not needed but in this case the ``handler`` attribute must be defined. documentation, no, Rich text content that provides further information on the current step (meaningful if ``hidden`` is "false"). input, no, Zero or more elements for the input parameters to the processing step.
+See :ref:`handlers-inputs-outputs` for details. operation, no, An optional ``string`` to identify an operation the handler is expected to perform. property, no, Zero or more elements to provide configuration regarding the setup of the processing handler call that are not passed to the handler.
+Each ``property`` element has a ``name`` attribute and a text content or variable reference as value.

 Setting an ``operation`` is relevant for processing handlers that can support more than one task.
 Use of multiple operations under the same transaction renders processing services quite powerful in that they can perform any number of related operations